xieyulai/TE-GCN/README.md

 # TE-GCN
-Code for the paper "Temporal-Enhanced Graph Convolution Network for Skeleton-based Action Recognition" (It is stll under construction)
+Code for the paper "Temporal-Enhanced Graph Convolution Network for Skeleton-based Action Recognition"
+- It is stll under construction
-The code is based on [2s-AGCN](https://github.com/lshiwjx/2s-AGCN)
+- The code is based on [2s-AGCN](https://github.com/lshiwjx/2s-AGCN)

 ## Data preparation
-Preparing your data according to this repo [UAVHuman-Pose](https://github.com/xieyulai/UAVHuman_For_TE-GCN)
+Preparing your data according to this repo [UAVHuman-Pose processing](https://github.com/xieyulai/UAVHuman_For_TE-GCN)

 Your data/ should be like this,
 ```